rocreguant/rocreguant.github.io/_posts/2019-01-13-what-questions-to-ask-after-a-scientific-presentation.markdown

 - Can you elaborate more with the Z method?

 ## Holy Grail
 This is the most important part of all.
 These are the killers!
 If you do this you're guaranteed to get a novel price.
-But careful\'a0"<strong>with great power comes great responsibility</strong>".
+But careful! **With great power comes great responsibility**.
 If you use these questions it is important that you nod, interrupt the speaker to rephrase what he/she said and sleep half way through the presentation (snoring will give you extra points) (this is a joke).
 - Guys, guys, guys, can we take a step back here?
 - What problem are we really trying to **solve**?
 - Will this scale?